ISMAIL-54/OverTheWire-challenges/Bandit.md

 ![bandit16_01](/Img/Bandit/bandit16_01.png)

-We can clearly see that 5 ports are in listening mode, 2 of them have SSL encryption, 31518 and 31790, the first has the echo service, which means it will return whatever I send to it.
-The second has an unknown service running, so let's take the only option we have:
+We can clearly see that 5 ports are in listening mode, 2 of them have SSL encryption, 31518 and 31790, the first has echo service, which means it will return whatever I send to it.
+The second has an unknown service running, so let's go with the second option:

 ![bandit16_02](/Img/Bandit/bandit16_02.png)

-Now that we're connected in, let's submit the current password:
+Now that we're connected, let's submit the current password:

 ![bandit16_03](/Img/Bandit/bandit16_03.png)

-We got KEYUPDATE, so I checked CONNECTED COMMANDS on the man page, and found that if **-quiet** or **-ign-eof** are given, every first letter of the submitted line will be interpreted as a command.
+We got KEYUPDATE, so I checked CONNECTED COMMANDS on the man page, and found that if neither **-quiet** nor **-ign-eof** have been given, every first letter of the submitted line will be interpreted as a command.
 The first letter of the password is “k”, this actually a command that will send a key update message to the server, hence the “KEYUPDATE” response.
 Let's try again, but this time we'll use **-quiet** option:

 ![bandit16_04](/Img/Bandit/bandit16_04.png)

 Great!
-The credentials for the next level are in fact private keys:
+The credentials for the next level are in fact an SSH private key:

     User: bandit17
     Private key: